Is Immortality Achievable?

 I must here raise the subject of the medical profession’s use of statistics.
 Quite sensibly, the question of mortality in their statistics is generally not their main concern.
 They are more interested in the reduction of disease and extending the lives of the living.
 You will recognise this when I give you an example: by using food x, the disease could be reduced by y%.
 I am of course interested in the calculation of mortality statistics so this becomes much more difficult to pinpoint.
 The research community consequently follows suit – in the following post I can only recall one Support where an estimate by the researcher, of years added to your life was made and that was Professor Friedman on being conscientious.

-The Supports I have introduced on these pages are at a very unsophisticated level, I must admit.
+The Supports I have introduced on these pages are at a very unsophisticated level, I do admit.
 The biotech arm of gerintology will in time become a massive industry.
 Why not, if you are so inclined, have a look at an epigenic clock and have your doctor run a test.
 I know that Horvath developed an improved model – it is a biochemical test for the measurement of age based on DNA methylation levels.
 The median error quoted by Horvath is 3.6 years – which is good.
 You could then compare your Horvath age with your own age and hopefully this will please and motivate you.

 I should like to pay homage to Alina Petre, writer for Healthline whose article for that website really spurred my interest in gerontology.
 The title of her essay was, ’13 Habits linked to a long life’.
 My thought was, how could we live for > 100 years as an average age – much as many once regarded three score years and ten?
 I might add that this thought is also spurring scientists, especially here in the US, because they see as their prize the Holy Grail of Big Pharm – the pill that could virtually ensure eternal life and, most importantly, earn billions of dollars.